dekeyrej/microservicematrix/microservice/README.md

-# dekeyrej-microservice
+# microservice

 **Minimalist base class for microservice servers.**

-`dekeyrej-microservice` is a lightweight Python package that provides a superclass `MicroService`—designed to orchestrate real-time data collection and visual display in homelab environments.
+`microservice` is a lightweight Python package that provides a superclass `MicroService`—designed to orchestrate real-time data collection and visual display in homelab environments.
 It’s built for clarity, composability, and just enough abstraction to stay out of your way.

-## ✨ Why dekeyrej-microservice?
+## ✨ Why microservice?

 This project grew out of a desire to keep things simple—but not simplistic.
-In a homelab where services talk over Redis, update displays via RGB matrices, and pull secrets from Vault or Kubernetes, `dekeyrej-microservice` offers a clean interface for:
+In a homelab where services talk over Redis, update displays via RGB matrices, and pull secrets from Vault or Kubernetes, `microservice` offers a clean interface for:

 - Scheduling periodic updates
 - Fetching and publishing data